310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/green_to_the_sky.md

       <br>
       In the precious value of feeling love for something that never changes
       <br>
-      That’s why, so that you know that I’m also here — no matter how far I am
+      That’s why, so that you know that I’m also here — no matter how far away I am
       <br>
       I’ll try reaching out my hand as high up as I possibly can so that you can find me
     </td>